PABannier/cs_notes_tips_tricks/rust_smart_pointers.md

 The `Drop` traits lets you customize what happens when a value is about to go out of scope.
 For example, when `Box<T>` is dropped, it'll deallocate the space on the heap the box points to.
 This is a powerful trait, since in other languages like C++ smart pointers need to be explicitly dropped in order for memory to be deallocated.
 Here, Rust automatically handles the cleanup code when a variable is going out of scope.

 To manually delete a value, call `std::mem::drop`.

+## `Rc<T>`, the reference counted smart pointer

+Most of the time, ownership is clear: one variable has ownership over one value.
+However, it happens that we need multiple variables to have ownership over one specific value.

+For instance, consider a doubly linked list.
+A node has a previous and a next pointer.
+But a node has also a previous node pointing forward to it and a next node pointing in a backward fashion to it.
+Conceptually, that node is owned both by its previous and next neighbors.
+We need some smart pointers to allow multiple ownership.

+`Rc<T>` is a smart pointer (short for _reference counting_) that keeps track the number of references to a specific value.
+When no reference is pointing to that value, the value can be cleaned up without any references becoming invalid.

+Note that `Rc<T>` is used in **single-threaded** scenarios.

+To increase the reference count, we must clone the smart pointer.
+Idiomatically, we prefer to use `Rc::clone` instead of `clone` method, since `clone` method is often used to perform deep copy (copy data on the heap), while cloning a smart pointer performs a shallow copy (copy the pointers pointing to the data, that are on the stack).